Chunlong101/SharePointTips/Metadata field value mismatch source library vs target library/README.md

    -----

-#### 8. What I am about to show you now is more interesting, I'll demonstrate some additional variations and inconsistent behaviors: I created a flow like below, very simple, just like step #7 above, retrieving that metadata value against “Engineering.docx” from the target library:
+#### 8. (Pls ingore #8 ~ #10 if they're confusing) What I am about to show you now is more interesting, I'll demonstrate some additional variations and inconsistent behaviors: I created a flow like below, very simple, just like step #7 above, retrieving that metadata value against “Engineering.docx” from the target library:

    ![image](https://github.com/Chunlong101/SharePointScripts/assets/9314578/153af067-e487-4d3c-b23e-a797e5cff5c3)